 [(10.2) + (1.69)] – (12.1) = X LSI

 [11.89] – (12.1) = -0.21 LSI

 This is well balanced water (within acceptable range), but errs to the side of corrosive.
 Ideally, this water could be balanced by increasing the factors in the equation by 0.21.
 For example, an operator can increase the calcium hardness from 300 to 400, which would add 0.1…which gets closer to perfect balance.
 Play with the numbers on your own to find the balance that works for you and your pool(s).

-pH: this variable is the most likely to shift up and down, as pool operators already know.
-In the LSI calculation, it has no factor, just the pH value itself (example: 7.2).
+pH: This variable is the most likely to shift up and down, as pool operators already know.
+In the LSI calculation, the pH value itself (example: 7.2) is the factor.
+There is no multiplier.
 The lower the pH, the more acidic, and the higher the pH, the more alkaline.